-The following websites will also prove useful when planning your hike.
+The following websites will also prove helpful when planning your hike:

 On the Okanogan and Wenatchee National Forests there are numerous opportunities for hikers and backpackers to explore.
 There are 8 miles of barrier free trails and 1,285 miles of wilderness trails.
 Be aware that many trails are shared use and in wilderness areas wilderness restrictions apply.